-Due to Himalayan Balsam's preference for habitats near water, this limits herbicide selection to products approved for use near water, e.g. glyphosate based herbicides and certain formulations of 2,4-D Amine.
+Due to Himalayan Balsam's preference for habitats near water, this is very likely to limit herbicide selection to products approved for use near water.

-The herbicide can be applied as a spot treatment to individual plants, using handheld equipment, or as an overall spray using machine-mounted spray booms.
+The herbicide can be applied as a spot treatment to individual plants, using hand-held equipment, or as an overall spray using machine-mounted spray booms.
 In the latter instance, total weed control of all vegetation will occur, increasing the requirement for revegetation (see the Revegetation section below).

-Where accessibility is problematic, e.g. river banks, a long lance sprayer is useful.
-Weedwiping reduces the risk of damaging surrounding vegetation but is only feasible for relatively small infestations.
+Where accessibility is problematic, e.g. riverbanks, a long lance sprayer is useful.
+Weed wiping reduces the risk of damaging surrounding vegetation but is only feasible for relatively small infestations.